Aperoni1/MIST_353_Group/README.md

 # MIST_353_Group

 This web application (will) features an interactive map users can click on to find nearby trails, wildfire risks, and weather in the surrounding area.
+It will also be able to display the current weather by Park name.

 # Stored Procedures
-1) spGetWeatherByLocation
+1) CarterProctorSP2
-      - Takes an input and finds location that matches those weather conditions
+      - Takes a location by ID and returns the weather condtions

-2) spGetHumidityByLocation
+2) CarterProctorSPs
-     - Takes an input and then finds location based on humidity
+     - Takes an park name and returns the weather conditions

 3) spGetWeatherByState
       - Provides weather data by state